securitybunker/databunker.org/content/use-case/user-privacy-controls/index.md

 {{% /alert %}}

-Databunker project was born to give a simple solution for any organization to become **privacy by design compliant** and to be **GDPR compliant** and that is where the product really shines.
+Databunker project was born to give a simple solution for any organization to become **privacy by design compliant** and **GDPR compliant** and that is where the product really shines.

 It’s architecture design ideas crystallize is a simple solution that provides organizations an easy to use API to store and retrieve personal customer records.
 The product itself takes to care for most of the GDPR requirements.